The History & State of Marriage Equality in the US

 Marriage Equality USA is the name of an organization that was founded in 1996, also known by its acronym MEUSA.
 It is a registered non-profit organization run by volunteers with the purpose of promoting equality for the LGBTQ (lesbian, gay, bisexual, transgender, queer) community.
-Their aim is to seek same-sex marriage to be legalized or have equal marriage rights offered to LGBTQ couples and families.

-In 1998, the organization started as Equality Through Marriage, .and had its first workshop named Marriage Equality 101 to educate the importance of marriage.
+In 1998, the organization started as Equality Through Marriage and had its first workshop named Marriage Equality 101 to educate the importance of marriage.

 History of same-sex marriage and gay marriage in the US